kurron/docker-azul-jdk-8-build/README.md

 which matches the default ids of many Linux distributions.
 This was done, in addition to security concerns, to allow any output of builds to be owned by the host's account.
 It isn't any fun if your newly compiled can only be accessed by `root`!
-This can cause complications with `Ansible` if the host account uses different ids, causing Ansible to fail to run.
+This can cause complications with `Ansible` if the host account uses different ids, preventing Ansible from running.
 Currently, the only known work around is to build your own image and add in an additional non-root account that uses your ids.

 # License and Credits